 “I don’t want anyone to think we’re doing this for the dollar signs,” Hersh said.
 “This is a justice issue.”

-He made it clear it was not being turned done to turn city hall into a party.
+He made it clear they were allowing cannabis companies to turn city hall into a party.

 “The prohibition on recreational marijuana has resulted in profound and unreversible levels of incarcerations in Black and Brown communities,” he added.
 “This righting a wrong.”

 Hersh noted the November legalization referendum passed Highland Park by 70 percent.